Matthew0yuan/CBNN/README.md

 Each Cell updates its parameters independently using:
 - Hebbian learning
-- Oja’s rule
-- STDP
-- Predictive Coding updates
-- Local reinforcement learning (reward-gated)
-- Short-horizon BP (local only)

-These rules allow self-organization and specialization.
+this rule allow self-organization and specialisation.

 ## Dynamic Rewiring (on my way)